Table of Contents

 Bill of quantities may be defined as the document that is prepared in the construction industry with the purpose of specifying the various materials, labors, and resources along with their costs.

-Precisely, bill of quantities may be defined as the document of schedule which categorizes, describes and quantifies the materials and other items that are necessary for the construction work.
+Precisely, a bill of quantities may be defined as the document of schedule which categorizes, describes, and quantifies the materials and other items that are necessary for the construction work.

 The bill of quantities also enlists or details the various terms and conditions as well as the description of various items of work identified by the specifications and the drawings in the tender document so as to enable the Contractor to price the works during the tendering process.